alanusse/42_piscine_c/README.md

 This repository contains the exercises of **C_00**, **C_01**, **C_02**, **C_03**, **C_04** and **C_05**.

-> Each exercise folder contains his PDF file explaining how to do each exercise.
+> Each exercise folder contains its PDF file explaining how to do each exercise.